sindresorhus/got/documentation/2-options.md

 If `true`, Got will use its built-in HTTP/2 client when ALPN selects HTTP/2.

 **Note:**
 > - ALPN negotiation will take place in order to determine if the server actually supports HTTP/2.
 If it doesn't, HTTP/1.1 will be used.
+When `agent.https` is set, Got uses that native HTTPS agent directly and skips HTTP/2 negotiation.

 **Note:**
 > - If the `request` option returns a request or response, it controls the transport and Got's HTTP/2 client is bypassed.
 Return `undefined` to fall back to Got's built-in transport.